 Tampa is a destination cherished for remnants of the “Old Florida” lifestyle—a time before sprawling theme parks and glitzy beach clubs hit the state’s more famous cities.
 With historic Spanish and Cuban influences in the Ybor City neighborhood, trendy shopping and dining in the SoHo district and a dozen Gulf Coast beaches just minutes away, Tampa is the new go-to Florida destination for savvy travelers.
-And if family amusement is on the agenda, head to Busch Gardens®, a smaller park than its Orlando counterparts but chock full of thrills and water-centric fun.
+And if family amusement is on the agenda, book a Tampa Country Inns & Suites hotel room and head to Busch Gardens®, a smaller park than its Orlando counterparts but chock full of thrills and water-centric fun.

 Busch Gardens®: The African-themed, 335-acre Busch Gardens® Tampa Bay amusement park wows visitors with exotic animals, jungle safaris and expansive savannah landscapes.
 Roller coasters and water rides are the big draws here, followed by live entertainment and children’s activities.
 Adventure Island water park is right next door and features 30 acres of water slides, dining and more.

-Tampa Riverwalk: Stretch your legs and get a feel for the city by joining locals and visitors on the two-and-a-half-mile riverwalk trail downtown.
+Tampa Riverwalk: Head out from your Tampa hotel and stretch your legs to get a feel for the city by joining locals and visitors on the two-and-a-half-mile riverwalk trail downtown.
 Stretching alongside the Hillsborough River and dotted with cafes and public art exhibitions, the riverwalk takes you by Tampa’s most prominent attractions, including the Tampa Bay History Center, Tampa Museum of Art and Curtis Hixon Park.

 History Comes Alive: Tampa’s vibrant historic district lies in the Ybor City neighborhood, home to former cigar factories and worker cottages.
 The Ybor City Museum State Park features a recreated cigar worker’s cottage and the streets are still dotted with family-owned, hand-rolled cigar shops.
 The 60,000-square-foot Tampa Bay History Center displays hundreds of cigar-related items, as well as artifacts from the Native American Seminole tribes.